 1. Levels of Preventive Maintenance Compliance (PMC)

-The core idea of preventive maintenance is the performance of proactive actions against unscheduled downtime in order to identify potential defects before they evolve into something more severe.
+The core idea of preventative maintenance is the performance of proactive actions against unscheduled downtime in order to identify potential defects before they evolve into something more severe.
 Therefore schedules and on-time interventions are of critical importance.
-The preventive maintenance compliance score represents the percentage of planned preventive tasks that are performed within a defined time interval.
+The preventative maintenance compliance score represents the percentage of planned preventive tasks that are performed within a defined time interval.

 The following steps will help you establish the measurement of a company’s preventive maintenance compliance:

-- Define scheduled and preventive maintenance tasks for each piece of equipment
+- Define scheduled and preventative maintenance tasks for each piece of equipment

-- Implement preventive maintenance at the specified time
+- Implement preventative maintenance at the specified time

 - Measure the percentage of tasks achieved in the defined time

-- Communicate with your teams the result of all performed preventive maintenance interventions
+- Communicate with your teams the result of all performed preventative maintenance interventions

-Here is an example for the calculation of a preventive maintenance compliance:
+Here is an example for the calculation of a preventative maintenance compliance:

 1st day: 4 preventive tasks planned - 3 realized